 Sometimes is it difficult to find enough time for a whole week away, so a short break is perfect!
 If you fancy a relaxed or action-packed three or four day break then Porthleven is the perfect place.
 Take advantage of our short break offers available from November to March in most of our properties or in our Artist Loft bed and breakfast.

 A GREAT PLACE FOR…

 Porthleven’s sandy beach is popular for bucket and spade adventures and in the winter is a beachcombers paradise.
 Dogs are welcome between October and April and at the far side towards to Loe Bar the rest of the year.

-With Penrose National Trust (nationaltrust.org.uk/penrose)our doorstep and the South West Coast Path running through the village there is plenty to do outdoors.
+With Penrose National Trust (nationaltrust.org.uk/penrose)on our doorstep and the South West Coast Path running through the village, there is plenty to do outdoors.
 The Penrose estate has miles of tarred and gravel tracks for walkers and cyclists.
 You can hire bikes from Porthleven Cycle Hire, near the boating lake in Helston (01326 561101, porthlevencyclehire.co.uk).
 It is an easy cycle to the Penrose Café on the Porthleven side and the Lakeside Cafe on the Helston side.
 There is plenty of woodlands for the children to explore en-route.

 Dan Joel’s Surf School is a favourite for beach lovers.
 Dan is an ex-pro surfer who runs his school at Poldhu Beach, just 20 minutes away.
 Suitable for little ones as well as the grownups.
 (07974 941575, danjoelsurf.com).

 For foodies, Porthleven is a gem!
 There are too many wonderful eateries to explore them all in a weekend.

 Mussel Shoal is a lively open air cafe on the harbour head.
 Enjoy alfresco moules and fries and other lovely eats.
 Open April to October. musselshoal.com